aniekan12/popular-people-app/README.md

 # popular_people_app

-A new Flutter project.
+A flutter app that displays a list of popular people.
 ## Getting Started
 ### Cloning the Repo
 * Click on the "Code" button on the Repo page.
-* Copy the URL for the Repo "https://github.com/aniekan12/irecharge_interview_task"
+* Copy the URL for the Repo "https://github.com/aniekan12/popular-people-app"
-* Open your code editor and run `git clone` "https://github.com/aniekan12/irecharge_interview_task.git"
+* Open your code editor and run `git clone` "https://github.com/aniekan12/popular-people-app"

 Download dependencies with: